 In the above figure, the best location would be the EV on the right.
 The non-preferred EVSE locations are in typical walking areas and could present a tripping hazard.
-In addition, these locations are further away from the utility panel.
-If the EV owner wishes to place the EVSE in these locations, one option would be to install an overhead support for the charge cable and connector.
+In addition, these are further away from the utility panel.
+An option for an EV owner's desire to place the EVSE in these non-preferred locations could be accommodated by using an overhead support for the charge cable and connector.
 If the EV inlet is on the left side of the vehicle, the owner could consider backing into the garage.